inclement/inclem.net/content/110314-bindmethod.rst

 :slug: kivy_bind_method
 :author: Alexander Taylor

-One of the big mistakes I see from new Kivy users is misunderstanding how the bind method works, especially amongst newer Python users who haven't fully formed their intuition about function calls.
+One of the most common problems for new Kivy users is misunderstanding how the bind method works, especially amongst newer Python users who haven't fully formed their intuition about function calls.
 For instance, a user will write code like: